CipherIQ/docs-portal/docs/index.md

 ### 2) cbom-explorer
 **Web-based CBOM visualization and navigation**

-Lightweight, browser-based tool for exploring Cryptographic Bills of Materials.
+Lightweight, browser-based tool for exploring Cryptography Bills of Materials.
 No installation required—runs entirely in your browser.

 **Key capabilities:**